laheau/nvim4latex/README.md

-The setup is based on LazyVim, on which I added vimtex configured for skim and Ultisnips with the snippets I use.
-The snippets are derived from https://github.com/gillescastel/latex-snippets
+The setup is based on LazyVim, on top of which I added vimtex configured for skim and Ultisnips with the snippets I use.
+The snippets are derived from https://github.com/gillescastel/latex-snippets.
+The conceal is also ajusted to a better looking style.

 ## ⚡️ Requirements

 - Neovim >= **0.8.0** (needs to be built with **LuaJIT**)